 My goal is to help you attain the knowledge and skills outlined above.
 I encourage you to ask questions either in class or outside of class.
-I am usually available via email (prefer text) most weekends and evenings.
-If you send an urgent email, please text me and say "ck email."
+I am usually available via email most weekends and evenings.
 I also encourage you to work with your partner or group (except when specifically instructed to work as an individual), but simply copying someone else's work does not help you obtain the knowledge and skills necessary.
 I warn you in advance that I am a systems accountant.
-I rarely check my office voice mail, so please send text me at 817-291-4560, especially if you send me an important email.
+I rarely check my voice mail, so please send email messages if I don't answer my office phone.